-The School's assets consist primarily of cash and cash equivalents and the School's investment in capital assets.
-Long term liabilities primarily consist of notes payable to finance the purchase of portables and capital improvements.
+The School's assets consist primarily of cash and cash equivalents and the School's investment in capital assets, net of accumulated depreciation.
+Current liabilities decreased this fiscal year due to the forgiveness of the School's short term loan payable for the Paycheck Protection Program.
+Long-Term liabilities primarily consist of notes payable to finance the purchase of portables and capital improvements.

-Total Net Position amounted to \$643,869 as of June 30, 2019, representing an increase of \$215,624 over the prior fiscal year.
+Total net position amounted to \$1,396,365 as of June 30, 2021, representing a net increase of \$557,132 over the prior fiscal year.